 Sue came to the BOE after having served more than a decade as a staffer in the State Capitol.
 She worked as a consultant for State Senators Maurice Johannessen and Colonel William J. "Pete" Knight.
 She also worked in Governor Schwarzenegger's administration as the Legislative Director of the Office of Planning and Research.
 As is common with most legislative staffers, her issue areas in the Senate and Governor's Office varied widely, including criminal justice, elections, tax/fee disputes, Indian Gaming, transportation and natural resources.
 Prior to the BOE, Sue also worked several years as a private attorney and served as the Public Policy Director of the Criminal Justice Legal Foundation, an organization dedicated to just enforcement of the death penalty.

-Sue is married to Doug Haaland, a policy consultant in the Assembly Republican Caucus, and is active in local Republican politics.
+Sue is married to Doug Haaland, a retired Assembly Republican Caucus consultant, and is active in local Republican politics.
 She is widely traveled, having been to more than 20 countries and is conversant in both French and Spanish.
-In her free time, Sue likes to play guitar, read, and both watch and play sports.
-Her favorites include running, hiking, skiing, biking, swimming, shooting, basketball, football, ice hockey, and volleyball.
+In her free time, Sue is an avid reader, likes to play guitar and engages regularly in outdoor activities, specifically running, biking and hiking.

 Sue was born and raised in the San Francisco East Bay Area and is a graduate of Cedarville University in Ohio and McGeorge School of Law in Sacramento, California.